 Running in New York City’s Central Park is one of my favorites.
 The 6 miles loop around the park is challenging because of it’s hills (ever heard of Harlem Hill?) and super motivating at the same time.
 Running in New York also means being surrounded by the best.
 Central Park always gives me exactly that: I’m running in the middle of New York City Marathoners, elite athletes, but also runners just like you and me.
-Beside the 6 miles loop you can cut it down to only 5, 4 or less miles inside the park or enjoy a loop around the The Reservoir.
+Besides the 6 miles loop, you can cut it down to only 5, 4 or fewer miles inside the park or enjoy a loop around The Reservoir.

 #4 Brooklyn Bridge Park and Brooklyn Bridge

-Running in New York is also so much fun, because the places you can go are so different.
+Running in New York is also so much fun because the places you can go to are so different.
 From touristy areas like Central Park all the way to here in Queens where you’ll barely spot a tourist running.